-Here at Lewis & Clark, we are committed to ensuring a safe and secure learning and work environment for all LC community members.
+At Lewis & Clark, we are committed to ensuring a safe and secure built and natural environment for the entire L&C community.

 Hazard Communication Program